 - El Pelícano solar plant.
 It is located in La Higuera in El Coquimbo region; it can produce up to 100,3 MW.

-- Carrera Pinto solar plant.
+- Carrera PIGNORE INTO solar plant.
 It is also in the Copiapó commune in the Atacama region; it produces 73.5 MW.